nirmal-jack/codepipeline-s3-game/README.md

 # codepipeline-s3-game
 # Continuous Deployment using AWS Code Pipeline and S3

-This repo contains the code files used in this [YouTube video](https://youtu.be/biYVW1TMYAU).

-***Code for a game is hosted in GitHub.
-We can create an S3 bucket for static website hosting, then create a continuous deployment pipeline (using AWS Code Pipeline) to automatically deploy the code whenever changes are made. ***
+--Code for a game is hosted in GitHub.
+We can create an S3 bucket for static website hosting, then create a continuous deployment pipeline (using AWS Code Pipeline) to automatically deploy the code whenever changes are made. --

 ## The Game
 A simple memory matching game.
 The user clicks two cards (images of memes) to try to match them.
 If there's a match, the cards disappear from the board.
 If there's no match, the cards are flipped back to their blank side so the user can try again.